Alleviating the quantum Big-$M$ problem: Methods

-Another parameter of the generated instances is the partition number $w$ \cite{grant2021markovitz}, that describes the granularity of the portfolio discretization, since the budget is divided in $2^w - 1$ equally large chunks.
+The number of stocks in an instance is determined by the partition number $w$ \cite{grant2021markovitz}, that describes the granularity of the portfolio discretization.
+The budget is divided in $2^w - 1$ equally large units.
 Each asset decision variable $x_i$ is an integer that can take values from $0$ up to $2^w - 1$, indicating how many of these partitions to allocate towards asset $i$.
-This explains why the constraint $\sum_i x_i = 2^w - 1$ enforces the budget to be totally invested.
-As a consequence, $w$ is also equal to the number of bits one needs to allocate for every integer and, by extension, asset.
+Therefore, we need $w$ bits per asset and a instance of size $n$ features $N = n /w$ different assets.
+The constraint $\sum_i x_i = 2^w - 1$ ensures that all $2^w-1$ units are invested in one of the stocks.
 In the experiments we used a number of bits per asset $w \in \{2,3,5\}$.
+We generate random PO instances by sampling a subset of $N$ assets from the $121$ stocks with complete data uniformly at random.

 Notice that $\tilde{\boldsymbol{\mu}}^t \boldsymbol{p}$ is the expected return of a portfolio if $\boldsymbol{p}$ represents the vector of the \emph{portions} of the portfolio for each asset, i.e.\ $0 \le p_i \le 1$ and $\sum_i p_i = 1$.
 In order to have integer decision variables, the number of chunks $x_i = (2^w-1)p_i$ is used, and in the final formulation (\ref{Markowitz_problem}) of the Markowitz model the factors are absorbed in the objective function, defining $\boldsymbol{\mu} = \tilde{\boldsymbol{\mu}}/(2^w-1)$ and $\Sigma = \tilde{\Sigma}/(2^w-1)^2$.